UfukTanriverdi8/HacettepeAI/README.md

 # TO DO
-- [ ] claude response newlines + markdown needs to be rendered
+- [ ] markdown and newlines need to be rendered when displaying the response
 - [ ] auto scroll to bottom not working after the typewriter effect
 - [ ] cors allowed origin
 - [X] title typewriter effect
+- [ ] feedback button